Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/9 - Android Programming/Module 4 - Testing Android Apps/README.md

 - How to test services
 - Using UI testing frameworks - AndroidJUnitRunner, Espresso, UI Automator

-The following are the Knowledge, Behaviors, and Beliefs for Mobile Development Principles.
+The following are the Knowledge, Behaviors, and Beliefs for Testing Android Apps.

 ----------
 ## **Knowledge**